 - When I’m playing a game — Focus assist turns on automatically to suppress notifications while playing games in full-screen mode.
 (This option only works for exclusive games using DirectX.)

-This is how you can enable, configure, and use Focus Assist feature on Windows 10 version 1803.
+This is how you can enable, configure, and use the Focus Assist feature on Windows 10.
 Overall Focus Assist is a handy new feature, What you think about it comment below.

 - Windows 10 won’t shut down after update?
 Here’s How To Fix It!

 - Solved: Windows 10 Webcam keeps freezing every few minutes

 - Fix Windows 10 WiFi keeps disconnecting (5 working solutions)